dhes/ColonoscopyPolyp/input/pagecontent/index.md

 * UCUM#mm 'millimeter'
 ```

-The date information of the cpSpecimen is expressed here as collected[x].
+Returning to cpSpecimen: The date information of the cpSpecimen is expressed here as collected[x].
 The [x] indicates that more than one FHIR datatype may be used.
 In the case of specimen effective values, that data type can be either a dateTime or a _Period_ i.e. effectiveDateTime or effectivePeriod.
 The [Period](https://www.hl7.org/fhir/datatypes.html#Period) data type contains two dateTimes, called _start_ and _end_.
 Technically a colonoscopy procedure has a beginning and end, so a Period datatype is appropriate.
 On the other hand most procedures begin and end on the same day, and many don't have beginning and ending times recorded, so a simple dateTime would also be acceptable.
 So either dateTime or Period should be fine in this context.

 This is how the core FHIR Specimen resource is adapted for the narrow use case of a cpSpecimen.
 In brief, a cpSpecimen is a Specimen that is collected from the large intestine of a human subject, where the size of the specimen measured in mm.